Seven & i shares soar 7% after news of ValueAct stake build-up

-TOKYO (Reuters) - Seven & i Holdings shares surged more than 7% to a two-year high on Thursday after news it was targeted by activist investor ValueAct Capital, which asked the Japanese owner of the 7-Eleven convenience store chain to restructure itself.
+Seven & i Holdings (3382.T) shares surged more than 7% to a two-year high on Thursday after news it was targeted by activist investor ValueAct Capital, which asked the Japanese owner of the 7-Eleven convenience store chain to restructure itself.

 “We refrain from commenting on individual shareholders' matters.
 Not only in this case, but also in the future, we will continue to engage in dialogue with our shareholders,” Seven & i said in an emailed statement when asked for a comment.

-Seven & i shares surged to as high as 7.3% in morning trading, compared with a 2% fall of the benchmark Nikkei stock average.
+Seven & i shares surged to as high as 7.3% in morning trading, compared with a 2% fall of the benchmark Nikkei stock average (.N225).

 Seven & i became the latest in a growing list of Japanese companies to face pressure from investment funds.
 Shareholder activism is booming in Japan, driven by a government push to provide higher returns to investors.